 How to detect a keylogger

-In Windows, right-click on the task bar and select Task Manager from the context menu.
+In Windows, right-click on the Windows icon and select Task Manager from the context menu.

 The programs listed as Apps are those that appear in windows on your screen, so you won’t find a keylogger listed there.
 It will most likely be listed under Background processes.